fmsh-seclab/Fight-Fire-with-Fire-Attack/README.md

 </div>

 # Fight-Fire-with-Fire Attack
-This repository contains the artifact for our paper "**Classical Attacks, Modern Targets:Side-Channel Compromises Secure Boot Key in NVIDIA Jetson Edge AI**" submited to NDSS 2026.
+This repository contains the artifact for our paper "**Classical Attacks, Modern Targets:Side-Channel Compromises Secure Boot Keys in NVIDIA Jetson Edge AI SoC**" submited to NDSS 2026.

 Our investigation uncovered **Fight-Fire-with-Fire Attack**, a novel and unpatchable vulnerability in the Nvidia Jetson Xavier NX SoC, which enabling `Secure Boot key (SBK)` and `Nvidia's MB1 Encryption Key (NV-MEK)` recovery through GPU-accelerated 32-bit correlation power analysis (CPA) within 10 hours.

 This vulnerability has been reproduced and acknowledged by NVIDIA.
-In accordance with lawful vulnerability disclosure protocols, it has been assigned the CVE identifier **CVE-2025-286543**, and mitigation measures have been published.
+In accordance with lawful vulnerability disclosure protocols.

-For details, refer to: <https://www.nvidia.com/en-us/security/>
+For details, refer to: <https://www.nvidia.com/en-us/security/acknowledgements/>

 ## Structure Descriptions
 This repository is structured as follows: